f3d-app/f3d/doc/user/01-QUICKSTART.md

 With your file loaded in F3D, press the <kbd>W</kbd> hotkey to cycle through available animations.
 Then press <kbd>Space</kbd> to play your selected animation.

 Alternatively, use the command line to play animations.
-Use the `--animation-indices` [option](03-OPTIONS.md) to specify which animation to play.
+Use the `--animation-indices` [command-line option](03-OPTIONS.md) to specify which animation to play.
 To play all animations at once, use `--animation-indices=-1`.

 For more information, see the [Animations](05-ANIMATIONS.md) page.